 from $32.50 p/adult

-Silom is the business district of the city where most of the financial companies are located, but this area is packed with luxury hotels and stunning rooftop bars.
-Silom has it all: great shopping, accommodation options for every budget, some of the city’s best bars.
-There's a huge number of restaurants serving up delicious, authentic Thai food and street food vendors at every corner serving up the local staples day and night.
-Silom is also home to the city’s biggest green space, Lumphini Park, so you can go running or practice Thai Chi like the locals if you feel like it.
-Silom is also home to a couple of the city’s most popular night markets: Patpong, a somewhat notorious bazaar where you’ll find everything from fake Rolex’s to strip bars known for their ping pong shows.
-The local Lalai Sap market is a hidden bazaar that’s less touristy but frequented by Bangkok locals daily.
+Silom is the business district of Bangkok where most of the city’s offices and financial companies are located.
+This neighbourhood, however, is packed with luxury hotels and stunning rooftop bars.
+Silom has it all: great shopping, accommodation options by the masses, and some of Bangkok’s best bars.
+There are countless amazing restaurants serving delicious, authentic Thai dishes, as well as street food vendors on every street corner selling local favourites at bargain prices.
+Silom is also home to Bangkok’s biggest green space, Lumphini Park, where you can go for a run or join the locals in practicing Thai Chi.
+Silom also doesn’t disappoint after dark.
+Some of the most popular night markets in Bangkok are located in this neighbourhood, like Patpong, a somewhat notorious bazaar where you’ll find anything from fake Rolex’s to strip clubs.
+Another night market favourite is the Lalai Sap market, a hidden gem that is popular among locals, but lesser known to tourists.

 Select an experience and let one of our Hosts personalise it to what you want to see & do